Be Good to Yourself

 Find acceptance - discovere peace, contentment and joy.
 Find the life you've envisioned for yourself.

 I love being a woman, but there are definitely challenging seasons.
-I have survived challenges in my life by consistently taking time for myself on my yoga mat.
+I have survived challenges in my life by consistently taking time for myself on my yoga mat –and I believe that a yoga practice can benefit you in so many ways.
 My favorite pose Savasana, final rest, is even sweeter with Zoe.
 Our retreats are for ALL women – no yoga experience is needed.
 Discover the power of yoga, when you join us for a retreat.